ndrewpj/FastFlowLM/README.md

   </tr>
 </table>

-🎥 More demo videos and comparisons with Ollama and LM Studio can be found [here on YouTube](https://www.youtube.com/watch?v=OZuLQcmFe9A&list=PLf87s9UUZrJp4r3JM4NliPEsYuJNNqFAJ).
+🎥 More demo videos (e.g., the new think/no_think qwen3 model, 4 power mode operation, etc.) and comparisons with Ollama, LM Studio, Lemonade, etc. can be found [here on YouTube](https://www.youtube.com/watch?v=OZuLQcmFe9A&list=PLf87s9UUZrJp4r3JM4NliPEsYuJNNqFAJ).

 ---